greysweater42/cookbook/content/pytorch.md

 ## 2. A typical NN structure

-Pytorch NN scripts share a very similar structure.
-Many models used in production environment are even almost exactly the same.
-Let's have a look at these common parts.
+Pytorch NN scripts share a very similar structure: many models used in production environment are even almost exactly the same.
+Let's have a look at these common components.

 ### Dataset